backdrop-contrib/ldap/README.md

   - Edit, delete a consumer.
   - Test: It shows what authorizations would be granted with this configuration.

+Export the configuration of an "authorization consumer":
+  - Administration > Configuration > Development > Configuration management > Single import/export > Export
+    ( admin/config/development/configuration/single/export )
+  - Configuration group: LDAP consumers
+  - Configuration name: Select the name of the consumer
+  - The configuration will appear in the "Exported configuration" field.
+Copy it.

+Import the configuration of an "authorization consumer":
+  - Administration > Configuration > Development > Configuration management > Single import/export > Import
+    ( admin/config/development/configuration/single )
+  - Paste the configuration of the consumer here and press the "Import" button.

 #### Vocabulary of LDAP Authorization and its Code: <a name="vocabulary"></a>